microtrain/bootcamp/05-HTML/01-HTMLBasics.md

 # HTML Basics
 Hypertext Markup Language (HTML) is a system of elements and attributes that defines the layout of a web page.
 This system uses markup tags to represent elements (```<p>This is a paragraph.</p>```) and attributes (```<p style="color: blue;">This is a paragraph with blue text.</p>```) to further describe these elements; to define the context of text and objects on a page.

-The offical HTML documentation is available from the [W3C](https://www.w3.org/TR/html/) this is the standards version of the documentation aimed at browser makers.
+The official HTML documentation is available from the [W3C](https://www.w3.org/TR/html/) this is the standards version of the documentation aimed at browser makers.
 The [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML) in my opinion is a better practical source of documentation.

 ## [HTML Elements](https://developer.mozilla.org/en-US/docs/Web/HTML/Element)
 A typical web page is rendered an an HTML document.
 HTML documents are made up of HTML elements (aks tags).
 HTML has two types of elements; inline elements and block-level elements.
 An HTML element will typically have an opening and a closing tag. <[element]>Closing tags have a slash</[element]>.